nndkhoa/cjay/README.md

 * Get the latest code from this repository
 * Clean/Build/Import/Create project from source...
-* @nmthan please help us complete this, thanks :+1:
+* @tieubao please help us complete this, thanks :+1:
 * For my environment, I imported from existing source these projects and it gives build errors.
 Thanks +1:

 #List of open source plugins#